Ch3rrius/GardenOfCherry/README.md

 0.1.4: Game covers now maintain aspect ratio and row wrapping, image corners are rounded as well

+0.1.5: Game covers now scale to hardware display in 2/3 aspect ratio, hover zoom is reduced, and games added through May 2021

 ---
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).